Tchangue/cmgi/README.md

 # WebApp
-A simplw web app as a Website to have always the latest news
+A simple web app as a Website to have always the latest news